 - Consistent stress can affect your circadian rhythm, making it more difficult for you to fall asleep.

-- Create a soothing bedtime routine and consider taking sleep-promoting supplements – such as Valerian Root Extract, Melatonin, L-Theanine, and more.
+- Creating a soothing bedtime routine and taking sleep-promoting supplements – such as Valerian Root Extract, Melatonin, L-Theanine, and more.

 Here’s what to do when your worries are keeping you up at night.

 Count sheep.
 Stare at the ceiling.
 Get a drink of water.
 Try counting sheep again.

 Most people, at one point or another, have experienced the struggle of falling asleep when stressed.
 When you’re stressed, it’s more difficult to fall asleep, and yet it is also one of the times when you need sleep the most!